embeddedgo/embeddedgo.github.io/_posts/2020-03-27-programming_with_eve.md

 dl.SwapDL()
 ```

 but the previous example shows that the bitmap defined by one display list can be used by another one.
 This is an example of the *global graphics state*.
 Every display list has also its local state called *graphics context*.
-The graphics context contains attributes like color, line width, point size, bitmap handle, bitmap cell, bitmap transform coefficients etc. You can save and restore the current graphics context on the context stack using [SaveContext](https://pkg.go.dev/github.com/embeddedgo/display/eve?tab=doc#DL.SaveContext) and [RestoreContext](https://pkg.go.dev/github.com/embeddedgo/display/eve?tab=doc#DL.RestoreContext) commands.
+The graphics context contains attributes like color, line width, point size, bitmap handle, bitmap cell, bitmap transform coefficients, etc. You can save and restore the current graphics context on the context stack using [SaveContext](https://pkg.go.dev/github.com/embeddedgo/display/eve?tab=doc#DL.SaveContext) and [RestoreContext](https://pkg.go.dev/github.com/embeddedgo/display/eve?tab=doc#DL.RestoreContext) commands.

-You select the bitmap to draw by the handle assigned to it.
+You select the bitmap to draw using handle assigned to it.
 There are 15 handle numbers from 0 to 14 available for programmer.
 The handle 15 is used as scratch bitmap handle by co-processor engine and handles from 16 to 31 are used for built-in fonts.
 One handle can represent multiple bitmaps with the same layout located in the memory one after another.
 The cell parameter is used to select one of them.

 Our bitmap is an example of the L1 format where every pixel can be only opaque or transparent.
 But we can draw it in different colors: